Bandarban District: Tourism

 The India – Myanmar Sabroom – Cox's Bazar railway link has been proposed to connect Sabroom – Khargachari – Rangamati – Bandarban – Satkania – Cox's Bazar and another rail link connecting Bandarban to Tuipang, India.

 Bandarban lies, by bus, eight hours away from Dhaka, two hours from Chittagong and three hours from Cox's Bazar.
 It is also possible to get there by a six-hour bus ride from Rangamati.
 The Buddha Dhatu Jadi, the Buddhist temple in Bangladesh, located in Balaghata, 4 km from the town.
 This place attracts many tourists every year.
 This Theravada Buddhist temple is made completely in the style of South-East Asia and houses the second largest statue of the Buddha in Bangladesh.
 The waterfall named Shoilo Propat at Milanchari is another place tourists like to visit.
 The numerous Buddhist temples, known as kyang in local tongue, and bhihars in the town include the highly notable the Rajvihar (royal vihar) at Jadipara and the Ujanipara Bhihar.
 Bawm villages around Chimbuk, and Mru villages a little further off, are also lie within a day's journey from the town.
-Prantik Lake, Jibannagar and Kyachlong Lake are some more places of interest.
+Debotakhum, Prantik Lake, Jibannagar and Kyachlong Lake are some more places of interest.
 Boat ride on the river Shangu is one of the main attractions here for tourists.

 Starting on January 7, 2015 the Home Ministry has enforced the provision of "no free passes" for foreigners visiting the three Chittagong Hill Tracts districts – Rangamati, Khagrachhari and Bandarban.
 As a result, foreigners need to submit an application to the Home Ministry a month ahead for their scheduled visit.